 Future Region workshops will engage local units of government, key community organizations, businesses and involve members of the community that are typically not seen when decisions are made.
-If your community is accepted as a Future Region you can expect to actively participate in three day-long workshops.
+If your community is accepted as a Future Region you and up to 125 other folks from the region can expect to actively participate in three workshops.
 The first workshop will focus on trends impacting your community/region (see updated STEEP Trends document).
 The second workshop will engage participants in discussing various scenarios that may unfold and impact the community either positively or negatively.
 Common threads are found between the responses to the scenarios that allow a realistic/viable vision to emerge.
 From that point participants will work backwards to understand what they need to do together today to address the important issues.
 Finally, the third workshop will be all about getting things going through Strategic Doing.

 We know that many Wisconsin communities are facing big issues and dwindling capacity to deal with them.
 We have created this program to explore whether collaboration and engagement can help communities build capacity to achieve their goals.

 We will be selecting more Future Regions over the next three years.
 In particular, we are looking for a primarily rural region for 2018.
 If you think your community might be interested, please contact Gary Becker at email@example.com.
 A Future Region may be a small City or Village and their surrounding townships, several nearby municipalities and their County, or multiple counties and their key municipalities and townships.
 The possible configurations that could comprise a Future Region are endless.
 The key thing is the desire to start talking together about an important issue facing the region – however you define it.

 We will no longer be setting deadlines for applications.
 Rather, as regions are interested in participating in the Future Regions initiative, we ask that you contact LGI directly - firstname.lastname@example.org, and let us know your interest.
 We will work with you to put together a work plan that makes sense for your region and bring that work plan to the LGI Board for consideration.